bcgov/ols-router/docs/OSM-ITN stats.md

+Here is a comparison of some key features in ITN and OSM as of Oct 15, 2018 <BR><BR>

 | Feature | ITN Feature Count | OSM Feature Count | OSM Feature Distance (in km) |
 |----------|:------------------:|:------------------:|:------------------:|
 |speed limits|432,829|?|13,067 km